 Distribution time bands

 The DNO Party determines five distribution time bands, labelled black, red, yellow, amber and green.
-The ‘red’, ‘amber’ and ‘green’ time bands will apply to all half hourly settled tariffs that are metered.
-The ‘black’, ‘yellow’ and ‘green’ time bands will apply to the unmetered supplies half hourly tariff.
+The ‘red’, ‘amber’ and ‘green’ time bands will apply to all tariffs that are metered.
+The ‘black’, ‘yellow’ and ‘green’ time bands will apply to the tariffs which are unmetered.

 Distribution time bands are defined separately for Monday-Friday and for Saturday/Sunday.
 In each case, time bands are defined by reference to UK clock time only, and always begin and end on the hour or half hour.
 There will be no constraint on either the number of hours that can be covered by each time band or whether the time band applies to all or only part of a day.
 The red, amber and green times bands will apply throughout the year.
 The black and yellow time bands can be set to apply to only part of the year, where so specified by the DNO Party.